Financial Independence Update

 - We will let our TFSA assets compound over time.

-- By our early 70s, with part-time work done, with taxable assets likely sold, and most of our RRSP assets likely depleted as well, our plan is to live off income from mainly any government benefits (CPP and OAS) and TFSA income/withdrawals.
+- By our early 70s, with part-time work done, with most of our RRSP/RRIF assets likely gone, our plan is to live off income from mainly any government benefits (CPP and OAS) and TFSA income/withdrawals.
 The latter will be tax-free!

-This is a great time to remind you I run a very Helpful Site called Cashflows & Portfolios that can help answer retirement income planning and cashflow management questions.
+This is a great time to remind you I run a very Helpful Site called Cashflows & Portfolios that can help answer some very important retirement income planning and cashflow management questions.

 Subscribe for free and hit me up with a comment on one of our case studies!